Why Does My Dog Howl, and How Can I Make Them Stop?

 - Respond to high-pitched sounds, such as emergency vehicle sirens or musical instruments

 Howling also gives dogs an outlet for expressing fear, anxiety or aggression.
 Sometimes howling may simply communicate your dog’s excitement about something, while other times your dog may howl because they are hurt or sick.

 Some dog breeds, such as Siberian huskies and Alaskan malamutes, howl instinctively and are more likely to howl than other breeds.
 Even within a breed, some dogs howl routinely, but others never or rarely howl.
 While an occasional howl can be beautifully haunting and mesmerizing, frequent howling for long periods of time can become very frustrating for pet parents.

 Can dogs be trained to stop howling?

 Many howling dogs can be trained to be quiet.
 The key is to determine the reason they’re howling in the first place.

 - Sound-response howling — Although an emergency vehicle siren is the number one stimulus of howling in dogs, researchers still don’t know why dogs howl along.
 Some people believe dogs howl when they hear a siren because it hurts their ears, but this isn’t true.
 Others have proposed that the siren may sound to a dog like it’s coming from another dog off in the distance.
-The good news is that if your dog howls in response to a sound, he’ll most likely stop when the sound stops.
+The good news is that if your dog howls in response to a sound, they will most likely stop when the sound stops.
 You can try distracting your dog by tossing a ball or toy for your dog to play fetch.
-Focusing his attention on something else may get him to stop howling.
+Focusing their attention on something else may get them to stop howling.

 Excessive howling — even too much barking — by your dog can be annoying for you and your neighbors.
 Yet vocal communication is an important part of the bond between you and your dog.
 If your dog has a challenging howling issue, don’t hesitate to ask your veterinarian or a certified professional dog trainer for help.